Top 10 Things to do with Kids in the Myrtle Beach Area (Beyond the Beach)

 The Pavillion Park at Broadway at the Beach

 The Pavilion Park boasts roller coaster rides and thrill rides in addition to the family entertainment rides and nostalgia rides that have been part of the well-known Pavilion amusement park for years.
 Located at popular Broadway at the Beach, there are three areas of attractions to enjoy: Pavilion Park East, West, and Central.
-With a one- and four-year-old, we spend most of our time in Pavilion Park West, where you’ll find the best kiddie rides in town.
+With a one- and four-year-old, we spend most of our time in Pavilion Park West, where you’ll find the best kiddie rides and attractions in town.
 My sons love the train and the Myrtle Turtle coaster.
 It’s a bonus to have fantastic restaurants nearby as well!